Midwives may independently prescribe, order and administer this drug.

 Category L3 – No Human Data – Probably Compatible

 Doxylamine may be excreted in breast milk, and can result in sedative effects in nursing infants.
 Approved use of doxylamine and pyridoxine is limited to the prenatal period.

 Palpitation, tachycardia, dizziness, drowsiness, headache, constipation, diarrhea, dry mucous membranes and epigastric pain.

 Dosage and Administration:

-Give 10 mg of doxylamine combined with 10 mg of pyridoxine (Diclectin, delayed release) up to 4 tablets daily (ie, 2 at bedtime, 1 in the morning, and 1 in the afternoon).
+10 mg of doxylamine combined with 10 mg of pyridoxine (delayed release formula) up to four tablets daily (one in the morning, one in the afternoon, two at bedtime).
+Take on an empty stomach.
+Titrate dose up to eight tablets a day as needed.
 Adjust schedule and dose according to severity of symptoms.